DOD Security Specialist GS101.01

 This course is designed to enable students to:

-- Describe the type of criminal threats
+- Describe the various types of threats to the DOD infrastructure

 - Identify potential indicators of insider threats